maoow/libft/README.md

     the string pointed to by dst is not changed.
 The function returns min{dstsize, strlen(dst)}+strlen(src).

 ## t_list *ft_lstgoto(t_list *lst, int place);
+    return a pointer to the place position in the lst list.

 ## t_list *ft_lstmap(t_list *lst, t_list *(*f)(t_list *elem));
     Iterates a list lst and applies the function f to each link to create a “fresh” list (using malloc(3)) resulting